heracleo123/aws-load-balancer-auto-scaling-webapp-with-rds/README.md

-# AWS Multi-Tier Web Application
+# AWS Multi-Tier Web Application with RDS

 Automated Terraform infrastructure for a highly available, auto-scaling web application on AWS.
 Perfect for learning cloud architecture!
 Note: This project is for educational purposes and may incur AWS costs.
 Remember to use cloud9 or set up your AWS CLI with appropriate credentials.